 Abstract.
 The RAITG framework converts 312 requirements across three domains (banking, healthcare, e-commerce) into executable tests using an LLM plus deterministic rule-based verification.
 End-to-end results: 68% effort reduction (184h → 58.9h), requirement coverage 71.2% → 94.1%, and first-pass verification rate 96.3%.
 Symbolic mutation indicators are used as a domain-agnostic adequacy proxy.

 Abstract.
-A practitioner-oriented vision for fusing dynamic test-failure signals (stack traces, failure clustering, suspect-set ranking) with SHAP-explained repository priors from the deployed defect-prediction model, producing actionable triage advice rather than ranked file lists.
-Outlines a four-stage attribution pipeline, validation strategy, and integration points with the existing FastAPI microservice.
+An empirical comparison of four post-execution defect-attribution methods on 6,000 synthetic failure events, fusing dynamic test-failure signals (stack traces, failure clustering, suspect-set ranking) with repository priors from the defect-prediction model to produce actionable triage advice rather than ranked file lists.